-With safety protocols working, Smithsonian to reopen four other museums on Friday
+With safety protocols working, Smithsonian to reopen four more museums on Friday

 “We have not had any infections of staff, which means our safety protocols are working,” he said, citing his first priority.

-Social-distancing guidelines, including signage on the floors and public address announcements, have worked, Bunch said, while concerns about potential resistance to wearing face masks proved unfounded.
+Social-distancing guidelines, including signage on the floors and public-address announcements, have worked, Bunch said, while concerns about potential resistance to wearing face masks proved unfounded.

-About 45,000 people have visited Udvar-Hazy since July 24, when the Smithsonian also reopened the zoo.
+About 45,000 people have visited Udvar-Hazy since July 24, when the Smithsonian also reopened the zoo, which has welcomed about 170,000 visitors.
 The Hirshhorn Museum’s Sculpture Garden and other Smithsonian gardens opened Aug.
 17.

 Procedures similar to those in place at the zoo and Udvar-Hazy will help to protect the health and safety of the staff and visitors.
-They include reducing hours and limiting capacity and requiring visitors to obtain free, timed passes for three of the four sites.
-About 1,100 passes a day will be distributed for the art museum and portrait gallery, which share the historic Patent Office Building in Penn Quarter.
+They include reducing hours, limiting capacity and requiring visitors to obtain free, timed passes for three of the four sites.
+About 1,100 passes a day will be distributed for the American Art museum and Portrait Gallery, which share the historic Patent Office Building in Penn Quarter.
 About 250 a day will be available for the African American Museum.

-The museums will require visitors age 6 and older to wear face coverings and to stay distant.
+The museums will require visitors ages 6 and older to wear face coverings and to stay distanced.
 One-way paths and directions will help control the flow of guests, and hand-sanitizing stations will be plentiful.
 Visitors who are sick or do not feel well are asked to stay home.

-The Smithsonian closed its network of museums and the zoo on March 14 as part of the effort to reduce the spread of covid-19.
+The Smithsonian closed its network of museums and the zoo on March 14 as part of the effort to reduce the spread of the novel coronavirus.
 The rest of the Smithsonian sites remain closed.

 African American Museum site removes ‘whiteness’ chart after criticism from Trump Jr. and conservative media

 The four museums will be open Wednesdays through Sundays, but their hours will differ.
-The National Museum of African American History and Culture on the Mall will be open from 11 a.m. to 4 p.m., while SAAM and the National Portrait Gallery will operate from 11:30 a.m. to 7 p.m.
-(Visitors must use the G Street entrance.)
+The National Museum of African American History and Culture on the Mall will be open from 11 a.m. to 4 p.m., while the American Art Museum and the National Portrait Gallery will operate from 11:30 a.m. to 7 p.m.
+(Visitors must use the G Street NW entrance.)
 The Renwick’s hours are 10 a.m. to 5:30 p.m.

-Free, timed passes for SAAM, NPG and African American Museum are available at si.edu/visit or by phone at 800-514-3849, Ext.
+Free, timed passes for American Art Museum, National Portrait Gallery and African American Museum are available at si.edu/visit or by phone at 800-514-3849, Ext.
 1. Individuals can reserve up to six passes; each visitor, regardless of age, must have one.
-Groups are capped at six and there must be at least one adult with children younger than 18.
+Groups are capped at six, and there must be at least one adult with children younger than 18.
 The smaller Renwick, home to the Smithsonian American Art Museum’s decorative arts collection and located across from the White House, will not require passes.

-Stephanie Stebich, the Margaret and Terry Stent Director of the Smithsonian American Art Museum, is eager to have visitors return to the galleries.
+Stephanie Stebich, the director of the American Art Museum, is eager to have visitors return to the galleries.

-“People are suffering and I believe we are in the art and people business,” Stebich said.
+“People are suffering, and I believe we are in the art and people business,” Stebich said.
 “Artists give us hope, seeing some of our favorite objects, being in places that are familiar to us, doing things that we enjoy — we have to get back to those things.”

 The museums’ cafes and retail shops will not be open, and public tours and events are suspended.
 In addition, some exhibits and spaces may be closed or operated at limited capacity.
 For example, the African American Museum’s Oprah Winfrey Theater remains closed, as does the segregated Southern Railway Car and Edisto Island Slave Cabin.
 Many of that museum’s popular exhibits, including the Follow the Green Book and Segregated Lunch Counter interactives and the reflection booths, remain closed.